TritonDataCenter/sdc-cloudapi/docs/index.md

-id        | UUID     | Unique id for this role name      | String   | The role name policies  | Array    | This account's policies which this role obeys (Optional) members   | Array    | This account's user logins this role applies to (Optional) default_members| Array | This account's user logins this role applies to by default (Optional)
+id        | UUID     | Unique id for this role name      | String   | The role name policies  | Array    | This account's policies which this role obeys (Optional) members   | Array    | This account's users this role applies to (Optional)

 ### Errors